Central vacuum cleaner: Dirt separation

 Cyclonic and filtered central vacuum systems are the two main types of central vacuums, differentiated by the method used to separate dirt and dust from the incoming airstream.

 True cyclonic cleaners do not use filtration bags, instead separating the dirt and dust into a detachable cylindrical collection vessel or bin.
 Air and dust are sucked at high speed into the collection vessel at a direction tangential to the vessel wall, creating a fast-spinning vortex.
 Roughly speaking, the dust particles and other debris spiral outward to the wall of the vessel by centrifugal force, where they fall due to gravity into the bottom of the collection bin.
-For a more complete technical description of this process, see the article on "Cyclonic separation".

 In fixed-installation central vacuum cleaners, the cleaned air may be exhausted directly outside without the need for further filtration.
 A well-designed cyclonic separation system does not lose suction power due to airflow restriction until the collection vessel is almost full.
 This is in marked contrast to filter bag systems, which gradually lose suction as pores in the filter become clogged by collected dirt and dust.

 Filtered systems use a wide variety of different bags or filters that must be cleaned (permanent cloth bags) or replaced (disposable paper bags) regularly.
 Filters can be made from screening, foam, paper, or cloth, and are usually proprietary designs that may not be widely available.
 Over time, repeated purchases of filters and bags can become significant ongoing expenses.